 The Ghul can shape-shift into animals, especially a hyena, that typically coaxes travelers into forests or quiet areas to trap and eat them.
 They can also assume the forms of humans to trick children into following them.

 Female ghuls, known as Ghouleh, also take the form of beautiful women in deserts and graveyards to lure unsuspecting men.
-However, you can easily tell them apart due to their donkey legs.
+However, you can easily tell they are apart due to their donkey legs.

 4. Si’Lat